simprl/react-ghost/README.md

 )
 ```

-They equals to react createElement:
+Its equals to react createElement:
 ```js
 import { createElement, Fragment } from 'react';